-Frédéric Goyet is a doctor, specialist in public health, currently HIV-STI-Hepatitis Referent of the ARS Ile de France.
+Frédéric Goyet is a doctor, specialist in public health, currently HIV-STI-Hepatitis and sexual health Referent of the ARS Ile de France.

 He was then Policy Advisor to the Director of External Relations of the Global Fund to Fight AIDS, Tuberculosis and Malaria in Geneva, where he was more specifically in charge of monitoring the international processes that could affect the activity, or resources, of the Global Fund (G8, G20, post-2015 agenda, etc.), from 2014 to 2017.

 Frédéric began his career as a doctor in rural Ethiopia, Sudan and Cambodia for humanitarian organizations.
 In France, he managed a network of health professionals involved in the care of people living with HIV.
 He joined the Ministry of Health in 1996, and worked as a departmental medical inspector, in charge of HIV/AIDS prevention and care programmes, care for prisoners and the most vulnerable populations.